-Na'ili'ili-Haele Stream & Waterfalls
+Na'ili'ili Haele Stream & Waterfalls (aka "Bamboo Forest")

 Rating: ★★★★½

-In a nutshell: Na’ili’ili-Haele, for most, will be a nice short hike to two or three waterfalls and pools.
+In a nutshell: Na’ili’ili Haele, for most, will be a nice short hike to two or three waterfalls and pools.
 The more able hikers will be rewarded with more significant sights.

 DETAILS:

-This is a great place for everyone from the novice to the extreme hiker, and everyone in between – you really can make this as much adventure as you wish.
+This is a great place for everyone from the fit novice to the extreme hiker, and everyone in between – you really can make this as much adventure as you wish.
 There is a bamboo forest to walk through on your way to the stream bed (and beyond if you wish), and a string of waterfalls and pools to access (the quantity you will see depends on how extreme a hiker you are!)
 The first few waterfalls are typically within easy reach of most folks.

 After you have crossed the ditch, you will be presented with a decision: take the high-road, or the low-road.
 (Those not bound by metaphor can feel free to take either as they both go to the same place.)
 You’ll soon be at the main stream bed.
 Depending on how much rain there has been, this may be a trivial crossing of hopping across large boulders, or you may want a length of bamboo to help you keep your balance and/or survey the depth as you walk across.

-As you follow a trail that parallels the stream (headed upstream) you will either discover a giant raging waterfall, on the opposite bank feeding into the Na’ili’ili hale stream, or perhaps you’ll pass it, dry and unnoticed.
+As you follow a trail that parallels the stream (headed upstream) you will either discover a giant raging waterfall, on the opposite bank feeding into the Na’ili’ili haele stream, or perhaps you’ll pass it, dry and unnoticed.
 This huge disparity in description (and why it has been left out of most other guidebooks completely) is because it lies directly on the other end of a reservoir that feeds the main EMI diversion ditch, and except during the wettest times, most (or all) of the water that feeds it has been diverted.

-Continue upstream for a bit and you will come upon another waterfall, with a pleasant swimming hole.
-If you are moderately sure-footed, you can continue across the stream, and up a steep, and somewhat slippery hill.
+But, if you’re here for adventure, and you are moderately sure-footed, you can continue across the stream, and up a steep, and somewhat slippery hill for the waterfall that our lead image for this article is of.
 There are some protruding rocks for footing, and bamboo-backup for anchoring yourself should the footing fail.
-I’ve seen all types of folks get past this one, but it is a place you could take a fairly painful fall if you happened to slip.
+I’ve seen all types of folks get past this one, but it is definitely a place you could take a fairly painful fall if you happened to slip.

-As you follow the trail you will quickly come to another set of falls with a large, deep pool, and many rock-jumping, and waterfall climbing/sitting options.
-To get to the next and subsequent pool, the hiking gets a bit more extreme, requiring climbing a oragami-ish wooden ladder/rope contraption.
-To get to the fifth waterfall, which is about 35′ and in a particularly dramatic setting, you;re gonna swim (which shouldn’t be a biggie, since you’ve probably taken a swim by now, anyway!)
+To get to the next and subsequent pool, the hiking gets a bit more extreme, requiring climbing a makeshift wooden ladder (this changes over time.)
+To get to the fifth waterfall, which is about 35′ and in a particularly dramatic setting, you’re going to have to swim (which shouldn’t be a biggie, since you’re probably wet, muddy and hot by now!)

 Key Info:

-Mile Marker: #6.6 (Hana Hwy aka Hwy 360)
+Mile Marker: #6.7 (Hana Hwy aka Hwy 360)

 GPS Coordinates: 20.885207,-156.208211